Rishithabattu11/Project-Syntax/README.md

-# 👨‍💻 Project-Syntax: Crack Code Together!
+# 👨‍💻 Ranked In: Crack Code Together!

-Welcome to **Project-Syntax**, a collaborative coding hub where you and your tech-squad can conquer coding questions **together**!
-This platform is designed exclusively for coders who love teamwork, accountability, and leveling up on competitive programming platforms.
+Welcome to **Ranked In**, a collaborative coding hub where you and your tech-squad can conquer coding questions **together**!
+Built for coders who thrive on teamwork, accountability, and a little friendly competition.

+---

 ## 🚀 About the Project

-**Project-Syntax** is a productivity-first platform built for groups of coding enthusiasts.
-Whether you're prepping for tech interviews, grinding CP contests, or just vibing with your coding buddies — this is your home base. 💻💥
+**Ranked In** is a productivity-focused platform for coding groups.
+Whether you're grinding for tech interviews, competitive contests, or just vibing with your coding crew — this is your home base. 💻💥

+---

-### 🔧 Core Functionalities
+## 🔧 Core Functionalities

-#### ✅ 1.
+### ✅ 1.
 Shared Coding To-Do Lists

-Collaborate like never before!
-You and your friends can:
+Collaborate like never before:

-- Create a **shared to-do list** of coding questions.
+- Create **shared to-do lists** with your team.
 - Add problems from platforms like:
   - LeetCode
   - CodeChef